Log in

 D.E.S.I.G.N. by Ewa Solarz

 A fascinating and intriguing book from Gecko Press, whose books are always out of the ordinary.
-Some of the most iconic designs ever created can be found in this collection of everyday objects from the past 150 years - from the common (like a supermarket trolley) to the strangest (like a chest of drawers made form recycled drawers - tued together!).
+Some of the most iconic designs ever created can be found in this collection of everyday objects from the past 150 years - from the common (like a supermarket trolley) to the strangest (like a chest of drawers made form recycled drawers - tied together!).
 Far better than a contents page - find your way round via the diagram of a house with all the objects within it.
 There's a wealth of information about each object, all presented in a humorous and appealing fashion.
 Design as never seen before!
 You will be amazed at how much you will learn - and the fun you will have on the way!

 The Big RSPB Birdwatch by David Chandler

 Although this book is written for children, and specifically to support the RSPB's Big Birdwatch, it has plenty of information that will be valued by all ages.
 After all, we are all encouraged to take part in the Big Garden Birdwatch, and this will be the ideal handbook to have by your side.
-The 25 birds most likely to be seen are described clearly with excellent large size photos, including pictures of the brids in their surroundings.
+The 25 birds most likely to be seen are described clearly with excellent large size photos, including pictures of the birds in their surroundings.
 Plenty of suggestions are given to help you encourage birds into your garden and there are lots of projects to undertake - all well thought-out and relatively easy to achieve.
 An excellent way to encourage everyone to appreciate the rich variety of our bird life.

 Queen Elizabeth II Diamond Jubilee: A Very Peculiar History by David Arscott

-Published to tie in with the Diamond Jubilee celebrations, this is another title in the wonderfully appealing series A Very Peculair History from Book House - they make such an attractive set to collect!
+Published to tie in with the Diamond Jubilee celebrations, this is another title in the wonderfully appealing series A Very Peculiar History from Book House - they make such an attractive set to collect!
 All the eye-appeal of an old-fashioned book but packed with a fascinating collection of contemporary facts.
 From the Coronation and right up to 'The Young Ones', this is a fascinating and entertaining read and I can almost guarantee you will learn something new!
 Fun and informative with something to appeal to everyone, this is a interesting record of a long and successful reign.

 London Olympics 1908 and 1948 by Janie Hampton